 - Green limbs may be removed up to a height of 15 feet above the ground.

-100-foot Defensible Space around Structures.
-Property owners are responsible to maintain a defensible space zone for a distance of 100 feet (or to their property line) from all structures, including decks.
+x 100-foot Defensible Space around Structures.
+Property owners of all lots are responsible to maintain a defensible space zone for a distance of 100 feet (or to their property line) from all structures, including decks.

 Receipt of Complaints.
 Complaints may be received from property owners or the Association General Manager and his or her staff, orally at the Architectural Standards Office in person, or via telephone, fax, e-mail, or mail.
 Identification of the complainant is not mandatory and should not be included unless the complainant so requests.